DanialArab/Python/README.md

 # Python

-This repo documents my solutions to Leetcode - programming questions.
+This repo documents my solutions to Leetcode - programming questions, whose categories are described in the following.
 I wrote my solutions in Python, presented in the Jupyter Notebook file **<a href="https://github.com/DanialArab/Python/blob/main/Leetcode_Programming_Questions.ipynb">Leetcode_Programming_Questions</a>**.
-The followings are the tables to detail the questions that I solved so far: